cloudmatrix/esky/README.txt

   esky:  keep frozen apps fresh

-Esky is an auto-update framework for frozen Python applications, built on top of bbfreeze.
+Esky is an auto-update framework for frozen Python applications.
 It provides a simple API through which apps can find, fetch and install updates, and a bootstrapping mechanism that keeps the app safe in the face of failed or partial updates.

+Esky is currently compatible with apps frozen using bbfreeze or py2exe.
+Adding support for other freezer programs should be straightforward; patches will be gratefully accepted.

 The main interface is the 'Esky' class, which represents a frozen app.
 An Esky must be given the path to the top-level directory of the frozen app, and a